Portfoliobuilding2021/Portfoliobuilding2021.github.io/index.md

 - Exploring Japanese Culture and their world of Art.
 - Playing Rock Guitar
 - Investing in wide varieties of handheld video gaming systems.

+## Areas of Interest
+- Learning to program in Java and Python.
+- Robotics and a little bit of general electronics.